GegznaV/cld/README.md

 shared letters (e.g., horsebean “b” and soybean “c”) are significantly different.

+### Interpretation Rules

+❌ At least one **shared letter** → Groups are **NOT** significantly different
+✅ **No shared letters** → Groups **ARE** significantly different

+**Example:**

+- ❌ Groups with “c” and “c” share letter “c” → difference is not significant
+- ❌ Groups with “a” and “ab” share letter “a” → difference is not significant
+- ❌ Groups “ab” and “bc” share letter “b” → difference is not significant
+- ❌ Groups “abc” and “bcd” share letters “b”, and “c” → difference is not significant
+- ✅ Groups with “a” and “c” share no letters → significantly different
+- ✅ Groups with “abd” and “ce” share no letters → significantly different

 ## Supported Input Formats

 The `make_cld()` function works seamlessly with: